Paul. I was born and raised here, and I would be delighted to show you around.

 For decades, I have been giving tours to friends and colleagues that explore various parts and attributes of the two cities.
 Depending on the tour, the season, and your interest, we can travel by foot, bike, canoe, and/or car.

 You can choose from one of the listed tours, or you and I can create a custom-tailored tour to meet your interests and needs.
-Though the listed tours are scheduled to last from two hours to half a day, we can plan longer or shorter tours.
+Though the listed tours are scheduled to last from two hours to all day, we can plan tours that match your particular needs.
 Even if you have only one hour, we can still see lots of memorable sites and features in either city.

-I welcome individuals and groups of up to six people, and I can easily accommodate children as well as senior citizens.
+I welcome individuals and groups of up to five people (six, if one or two are fairly small), and I can easily accommodate children as well as senior citizens.

 Being raised in Minnesota, I swam and sailed in the summer, camped and hunted in the fall, skated and skied in the winter, and canoed and fished in the spring.

 Like most Minnesotans, I view my state with an odd combination of both pride and self-deprecation.
 For instance, the use of #Boldnorth when we hosted this year's Super Bowl reflects great pride of place combined with a stoic and resigned acceptance of our winter weather.